L2D-Summer2025-ML/ML_Supervised_Learning/site/built/01-classification_intro.md

 #### End of chapter Exercises

 <p style='text-align: justify;'>
+Repeat the training and prediction workflow as described in the Classification lesson for two other independant features in the data, namely:
+- Peak Flow
+- Pulse Pressure _(Hint: use a column operation to add an additional 'PP' column to the data given the equation below)._

+\
+Pulse Pressure (PP) is a metric that represents the force the heart generates each time it contracts, and can be used to give clinical indicators of arterial stiffness or cardiovascular disease. \
+\
+The equation for pulse pressure is:

+$$
+PP = \text{Systolic BP} - \text{Diastolic BP}
+$$

+\
-Repeat the training and prediction workflow as above for two other features in the data, namely: Systole and Diastole values.
-Use 70 training and 30 testing samples where the labels are assigned according to the condition: 0 if 'non-smoker', 1 if 'smoker'.
+Use 70 training and 30 testing samples where the labels are assigned according to the condition:

+- 0 / False for ‘non-smoker’
+- 1 / True for ‘smoker’
 </p>

 Use the above code to:

 1. Train the random forest classifier.

-2. Create state space plots with scatter plot, categorical colouring, and probability contour plot.
+2. Create state space scatter plots, making use of categorical colouring.
+Include a probability contour plot.

+3. Create a plot of the probability of the predicted label given a chosen pair of observations (features):

+    - Choose a pair of observations that are at the classifcation boundary. _(Use the probability contour plot as a guide)_
+    - Print and plot the model probabilities for both labels
+    - Observe and comment on how well the model is able to predict observations that are on or near to the boundary _(Hint: Play around with multiple observations to get a feel for this)_

+4. Create multiple scatter plots with predicted labels, true labels and use a Boolean array that compares predicted and true labels.

-3. Compare the predicted and actual labels to check how well the trained model performed: how many of the 30 test data points are correctly predicted?
+    - How many of the 30 test data points are correctly predicted?
+    - Which observations are incorrectly predicted, and why?

-4. Plot the feature importance to check how much the systolic and diastolic values contributed to the predictions.
+5. Plot feature importance to understand how much each feature contributes to the predictions.

 ::::::::::::::::::::: solution